 - check Windows audio working properly or not.

 Update audio drivers

 Faulty drivers are one of the most common reasons for almost all hardware malfunctions.
-If installed audio driver is corrupted or incompatible with current Windows 10 version you may face audio sound problems.
+If the installed audio driver is corrupted or incompatible with the current Windows 10 version you may face audio sound problems.
 Make sure that your sound card is working properly and is running with updated drivers.

 Follow steps below to Update audio driver

 - Press Windows + R, type devmgmt.msc and ok to open device manager,